tcotav/chefdk_getting_started/Notes.md

 ### Get going with git immediately.

+Let's get our git going immediately.
+Commit often (but you knew that).

-I'm a fan of git flow -- [Git Flow](https://github.com/nvie/gitflow)
+I'm a fan of git flow -- [Git Flow](https://github.com/nvie/gitflow) -- as a base workflow and branching model for my git projects.

-Change to your jdemo directory and then:
+Change to your newly created jdemo directory and then:

     $ git flow init

-I use the defaults for git flow.
+(I use the defaults for git flow.)

-I prefer using git flow as it keeps me in a pretty good workflow.
 Right after init, it drops me into the develop branch.

     $ git branch
     * develop
     master

-(If you're in git, then just:  `$ git init` )
+(If you're using vanilla git, then just:  `$ git init` )

 Then do the initial commit: